dataasciences/dataasciences.github.io/_posts/2024-04-20-Zero-to-one.md

 Thiel believes that a technological start-up has 4 important aspects to be considered.
 They are;

 1. Proprietary technology - Monopolies in many ways exist because they have some sort of proprietary technology.
 It is a necessary factor in ensuring one's current and future profits are protected.
-If not, no matter how genius your product is, you will soon enter the realm of competition rather than monopoly.
+If not, no matter how genius your product is, you will soon enter the realm of competition rather than a monopoly.
-2. Network effects - Another factor that can make all the difference in bringing your business to the status of monopoly is its ability to capitalize on network effects.
+2. Network effects - Another factor that can make all the difference in bringing your business to the status of a monopoly is its ability to capitalise on network effects.
 The network effect occurs when engagement with your product requires that others participate as well.
 3. Economies of scale - Companies where growth means primarily greater profits, not greater cost and complexity.
 4. Branding - How distinctive and integrated is your brand into your product and company culture?